 The following is a partial list of the new features:

-A link to download a 12 month Zmanim calendar directly from the map (using the same spreadsheet used in the Zmanim Calendar Generator).
+- A link to download a 12 month Zmanim calendar directly from the map (using the same spreadsheet used in the Zmanim Calendar Generator).
 Clicking on the link from the Zmanim tab will generate a calendar with most typically used zmanim, while clicking on the link in the More Zmanim tab will download the full set of zmanim.
 These are available as the Calendar Type option in the Zmanim Calendar Generator

-Increased use of jQuery and jQuery UI for formatting the zmanim tables to better match the site look & feel
+- Increased use of jQuery and jQuery UI for formatting the zmanim tables to better match the site look & feel

-Refactoring to make the code more robust and slightly more maintainable
+- Refactoring to make the code more robust and slightly more maintainable

-Timezones for all of Israel now display the timezone of Asia/Jerusalem as opposed to the Asia/Gaza returned for parts of Israel by the GeoNames TimeZone web service
+- Timezones for all of Israel now display the timezone of Asia/Jerusalem as opposed to the Asia/Gaza returned for parts of Israel by the GeoNames TimeZone web service

 From a technical perspective there were a number of changes required due to updating the Google Maps API from v2 to v3.
 These include:

-v3 no longer supports tabbed info windows, so the tabs are now implemented using jQuery UI
+- v3 no longer supports tabbed info windows, so the tabs are now implemented using jQuery UI

-Renaming of a number of classes and functions such as GLatLng to LatLng
+- Renaming of a number of classes and functions such as GLatLng to LatLng

-A number of functions that were part of API v2 were removed in v3.
+- A number of functions that were part of API v2 were removed in v3.
 One example is the removal of radians in the LatLng that had been available and was replaced by the google.maps.LatLng class.
 These missing functions required for the direction to Yerushalayim calculations are now supported in the Zmanim Map using prototypes

 As mentioned briefly in the “Why Some Zmanim Never Occur” post, the Lubavitch Jewish Center of Anchorage, Alaska has an interesting davening (prayer) direction question.
 As explained in the “Bearing to Yerushalayim and Zmanim Map” (additional technical information is available in the “Technical Information about the Bearing to Yerushalayim Map” post), there are two opinions about the proper direction to face during Tfilah (prayers).
 The Levush and others are of the opinion that one should face the rhumb line direction to Yerushalayim, while the Emunas Chachamim and others are of the opinion that one should face the initial bearing of the great circle route.
 Both of these opinions would clearly use the shortest rhumb or great circle lines to Yerushalayim.
 As an example, a person standing on Har Hazaisim (Mount of Olives) a mile east of Har Habayis would not daven east using the logic that continuing east for approximately 21,175 miles would reach Yerushalayim via global circumnavigation, when Har Habayis is just one mile to the west.
 The shul in Anchorage is located at a longitude of -149.861°.
 The antipode of Har Habayis is on the -144.764851 longitude line – 180° of longitude from Har Habayis.
-People on different sides of this line will daven in opposite directions.
+People on different sides of this line (this line is also the halachic dateline according to Rav Yechiel Michel Tucazinsky and others) will daven in opposite directions.
 The Anchorage shul with a longitude of -149.861° is 169.69 miles (273.1 km) west of the -144.764851° longitude line.
 For this reason, the shul should daven not east, but west (255.78° from the north, or slightly south-west) if using the common rhumb line calculation, or north (355.67° from the north, or slightly west of north) if using the great circle calculation.
 Alaska is the only location in the world that has the -144.764851° longitude line cut across dry land, and is therefore the only non-ocean location to face this issue.

-Notes: 1.
-Based on a rhumb line along the 31° 50′circle of latitude as opposed to 24,901 miles at the equator) using a WGS84Reference ellipsoid.
 2. Rhumb line calculation as calculated by Movable Type using the same latitude for both points.
 The ellipsoidal shape of the earth is factored into this calculation.
 The short distance means that the 169.66 mi (272.98 km) great circle distance is very close to the rhumb line distance.